cloudoperators/greenhouse/docs/getting-started/operations/ownership.md

 weight: 3
 ---

-## What is Ownership with Greenhouse
+## What is Ownership within Greenhouse

 `Ownership` in Greenhouse is the combination of two of the core features: